Asangin/JavaAutomationTemplate/README.md

 # Template for Java Automation

-> Project that will serve as a future template for other different projects.
+> A project designed to serve as a template for future projects, built on the General Test Automation Architecture (gTAA).
->
->
->

 ## Run allure report